MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 <!-- Summarized from: https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/ -->

 > [!IMPORTANT]
-> Please, keep in mind these important [Security considerations](../rest-api/bot-framework-rest-direct-line-3-0-authentication.md#security-considerations).
+> When you use Azure Bot Service authentication with Web Chat there are some important security considerations you must keep in mind.
+For more information, see the [security considerations](../rest-api/bot-framework-rest-direct-line-3-0-authentication.md#security-considerations) section in the REST authentication article.

 ## Prerequisites

 - Knowledge of [bot basics][concept-basics], [managing state][concept-state], the [dialogs library][concept-dialogs], and
 how to [implement sequential conversation flow][simple-dialog], and how to [reuse dialogs][component-dialogs].
 - Knowledge of Azure and OAuth 2.0 development.
-- Visual Studio 2017 or later, Node.js, npm, and git.
+- Visual Studio 2017 or later for .NET.
+- Node.js for Javascript.
+- Python 3.6 or 3.7 for Python.
 - One of the samples listed below.

 | Sample | BotBuilder version | Demonstrates |